rust-lang/cargo/src/doc/src/reference/unstable.md

 # This table defines the behavior for automatic garbage collection.
 [gc.auto]
-# The maximum frequency that automatic garbage collection happens.
-# Can be "never" to disable automatic-gc, or "always" to run on every command.
-frequency = "1 day"
 # Anything older than this duration will be deleted in the source cache.
 max-src-age = "1 month"
 # Anything older than this duration will be deleted in the compressed crate cache.